 There is now a broad consensus that access to a range of financial services is vital to poverty reduction.
 When it comes to how access should be provided, however, consensus evaporates: different approaches have been tried in different locations, with mixed results.
 For nations seeking to increase financial inclusion, the challenge is to identify which methods will prove applicable and sustainable, given their legal and regulatory environment, economic structures, demographic distribution and current levels of inclusion.

-The objective of this project is to provide a comprehensive and flexible programme of support to the Ministry of Finance to support and build capacity to develop and manage the implementation of the Comprehensive Financial Sector Reform and Development Strategy.
+We provided a comprehensive and flexible programme of support to the Kenyan Ministry of Finance to support and build capacity to develop and manage the implementation of the Comprehensive Financial Sector Reform and Development Strategy.
 Read more

 Click below to view our projects in Financial sector development